Barbara P

 Conclude your editorial with a noteworthy statement.
 In this section, you can again include quotations or a question to make the ending worth remembering.

-5. Edit and Proofread
+Step 8.
+Edit and Proofread

-It is important to go through your writing multiple times and make sure it's free from grammar, punctuation, and spelling mistakes.
+It is essential to go through your writing multiple times and make sure it's free from grammar, punctuation, and spelling mistakes.
 If you are unable to do this on your own then ask someone else for feedback so that no errors slip by.

 How to Write an Editorial for a Journal?